Sazid60/In-Depth-Mongodb-Queries/Readme.md

   db.waaa.find({ friends: { $type: "array" } }).project({ friends: 1 });
   ```

   - If we want to figure out what if the array is empty we have to use array query operator $size.
-If will mention specific $size it will give us the exact sized array
+It will mention specific $size it will give us the exact sized array
   - size is used only in array
   - Structure